Prescribing for Minor Ailments: Infectious Diseases

 Full course description

 Accredited: 1.5 CEUs.
-In this course you will learn about impetigo and lyme disease (post-exposure prophylaxis) and urinary tract infections.
+In this course you will learn about urinary tract infections, impetigo, and lyme disease (post-exposure prophylaxis).

 Prescribing for Minor Ailments: Infectious Diseases is a course in the Prescribing for Minor Ailments (PMA) - The Fundamentals series.

 The (PMA) – The Fundamentals series is developed as a collaborative effort between the Ontario Pharmacists Association (OPA) and the University of Waterloo (UW) School of Pharmacy.
 Dr. Nardine Nakhla, Clinical Lecturer at the University of Waterloo School of Pharmacy, acted as lead author.

 The PMA – The Fundamentals series consists of 6 courses, designed for self-directed learning.
 This series of multimedia courses, directed at pharmacists, pharmacy students and other healthcare providers, provides current information about common conditions and highlights the difference between over-the-counter consults and minor ailment prescribing services.